perspector/Pihole-404/README.md

 ### `sudo python3 install.py`

 When you are asked for a password, enter your email password.
-If you use Google/Gmail and have 2 Facter Authentication set up, paste the app password from earlier here using `Ctrl + Shift + V`\
+If you use Google/Gmail and have 2 Facter Authentication set up, paste the app password from earlier ([Step 3](https://github.com/pythoncoder8888/Pihole-404#step-3-gmail-users-who-use-2fa-only-add-an-app-password-to-use-instead-of-your-google-account-password)) here using `Ctrl + Shift + V`\
 Test the script here: http://doubleclick.net \
 You should get a 404 page like the screenshot above.